Heat Transfer Shape Optimization: Stability and Non-Optimality of the Ball: Global results on optimality of the ball and counterexample of Robin Talenti pointwise comparison

 Here we briefly recall the setting.
 In this thin insulation problem introduced in \cite{Buttazzo}, the width of the insulating layer is assumed to be comparable to the heat transmission coefficient along the inner layer, the heat conduction transfer mode is dominant along the outer layer, and the total amount of insulation material is fixed.
 The heat source function is denoted by $f$.
 For a given amount of insulating material $m$ and given volume of the conductor $|\Omega|$, the aim is to determine the shape of $\Omega$, and the related optimal distribution of insulating material $h$ with mass constraint $\int_{\partial \Omega}hd\sigma=m$, in order to maximize the heat content.
 Here $m$ is a fixed constant.

 In other words, for a fixed $m>0$, the aim is to find out the shape of $\Omega$, which maximizes $A(\Omega):=\max_{h\in \mathcal{H}_m}\int_{\Omega}u_hdx$, where $u_h$ solves

 and

-As an application of Lemma \ref{lemma} and the Talenti-type comparison result in \cite{ACNT}, we are able to obtain the following result. \begin{theorem} Let $f$ be a radially decreasing function about the origin.
-Then among domains with fixed volume, in two dimensions, the ball centered at the origin is a maximizer to $A(\cdot)$. \end{theorem} \begin{remark} This theorem extends \cite{DNST} in two dimensions, and in fact, the proof is highly motivated by \cite{ACNT} and \cite{DNST}. \end{remark}
+It is proved in \cite{DNST} that when $f \equiv 1$, balls uniquely maximize $A(\cdot)$ among domains with fixed volume.
+Here, as an application of Lemma \ref{lemma} and the Talenti-type comparison result in \cite{ACNT}, we are able to slightly extend the result in \cite{DNST} to the case of radially decreasing heat sources in two dimensions. \begin{proposition} Let $f$ be a radially decreasing function about the origin.
+Then among domains with fixed volume, in two dimensions, the ball centered at the origin is a maximizer to $A(\cdot)$. \end{proposition}

-\begin{proof}[Proof of Theorem \ref{thermaltheorem}] For $h\in \mathcal{H}_m$, we consider the perturbed equation and we let $u_{h}^\lambda$ be the solution to \eqref{uhl}.
+\begin{proof} For $h\in \mathcal{H}_m$, we consider the perturbed equation and we let $u_{h}^\lambda$ be the solution to \eqref{uhl}.
 By the Talenti-type $L^1$ comparison results for general boundary conditions proved in \cite{ACNT}, for any such $h$, we have: where $v^\lambda$ is the solution to with $\bar{\beta}^\lambda$ being a constant given by From \eqref{acnttheorem}-\eqref{betabarlimit}, the limit behavior of $u^\lambda_h$ and $v^\lambda$, Lemma \ref{lemma} and the maximum principle, we have where $w$ is the solution to